 John marries.
-Three months later he requests a change of enrollment from Self Only to Self and Family based on the marriage.
+Three months later he requests a change of enrollment from Self Only to Self Plus One to Self and Family based on the marriage.
 The employing office denies his request because the time frame for making a change due to marriage is 31 days before to 60 days after the marriage.
 This initial decision cannot be overturned because the time frame is a regulatory requirement.

 (If John claimed that he didn't make the change timely for reasons beyond his control, his employing office could allow a late election on that basis either at the initial decision level or at the reconsideration level.)

 If on reconsideration your employing office decides that you should have been allowed to enroll or change enrollment, it accepts a Health Benefits Election Form (SF 2809) from you making the change.
 Generally, changes made upon reconsideration are effective prospectively.
 Under FEHB regulations, the change is normally effective on the first day of the first pay period beginning after the employing office receives the SF 2809.

 In some cases, the law or regulations provide for retroactive effective dates, so your employing office doesn't need to decide whether a retroactive effective date is appropriate.

 When the late election was the result of an administrative error, you may request that your employing office make the change retroactive to an earlier date, generally the date it would have been effective if you had been able to make a timely election.